guilherme-kenzo/diario-constituinte/README.md

 # Crawler and Text Extractions for the "diarios" of the Brazilian Constituent assembly (1987-1988)

-This project was setup to run on a nix [devenv](https://devenv.sh/) and poetry.
-I believe, however, that it using poetry alone should suffice but this setup was not tested.
+This project was set up to run on a nix [devenv](https://devenv.sh/) and poetry.
+I believe, however, that using Poetry alone should suffice but this setup was not tested.

 ## Requirements